Stacks Image 37842

 Platelets are a special type of cell found in your blood, which normally help to stop bleeding after an injury.
 They have also now been shown to release a large number of “protein growth factors” which are involved with tissue healing and repair.
 This forms the basis for PRP Therapy.

 Currently, PRP is not covered by insurance although that may one day change.
 One injection is $800 plus tax.
-There is a 20 percent reduction for all subsequent injections in the same area.
+There is a 20 percent reduction for all subsequent injections in the same area on the same date of service.

 Your blood is drawn into a special solution that keeps it from clotting.
 It is then spun down in a high-speed centrifuge for about 10 minutes so that the blood separates into different parts.
 The resulting part called PRP is a combination of the blood plasma (the liquid part of your blood) that is concentrated with higher than normal amounts of platelets.